timarcher/Drone/wiki/6-Motors/6-Motors.md

 1. Extract the zip file
 1. Run DataLink.exe
 1. Connect the esc connection to the CH1/CL1 port on the datalink box.
 The  yellow/white/green 3 wire connection is what connects to this port.
 The yellow cable connects to the - port (the furthest pin on the left).
 White is CANH and green is CANL.
-1. Power the ESC and the datalink box.
+1. Connect a USB-C cable between the DataLink box and your computer.

+## Upgrade the DataLink Box Firmware
 1. In the DataLink application, on the Firmware Upgrade tab, click on "DataLink" in the radio buttons on the left.
 1. Update the firmware if an update is available.
-My DataLink unit came with firmware LINK-01.2.08-U, and there was an upgrade available to version LINK-01.2.14-C
+My DataLink unit came with firmware LINK-01.2.09-U, and there was an upgrade available to version LINK-01.2.14-C
 1. After updating you must power cycle the DataLink unit.

+## Upgrade the ESC Firmware
+1. In the DataLink application, on the Firmware Upgrade tab, click on "Can->ESC(FAST)" in the radio buttons on the left.
+1. Set the communication information to 500 Khz (or 1MHz if you changed its bus speed already), Hobbywing, ESC Drive.
+Press the Communication Setting button.
+1. Press the Scanning button.
+1. Power the ESC.
+1. As soon as a device shows in the list press stop.
+1. If there is a new version in the Available version drop down you can select it and press update.

 # Pictures